2025 Events

 Meet four rehabilitated raptors – and one groundhog – from the Evelyn Alexander Wildlife Rescue Center.
 The birds of prey will include one or more species of owl, hawk, vulture and/or falcon.
 Learn how each bird had been injured & rehabilitated by the Rescue Center – to become a wildlife ambassador that helps us humans learn how raptors live in the wild and help us coexist with them.
 You’ll also meet education animal Allen McButterpants, a groundhog who is very popular with children!

-SPECIAL NOTES: Please dress appropriately for events and workshops held outdoors: comfortable shoes and socks, wide brimmed hats, sunscreen, insect repellant and water are recommended.
-To be a source of healthy insects for our birds and other insect-feeding wildlife, we do not spray the gardens to manage ticks.
-Please take appropriate caution.
+SPECIAL NOTES: Please dress appropriately for events and workshops held outdoors: comfortable shoes and socks, wide brimmed hats, sunscreen, insect repellent and water are recommended.

 REGISTRATION IS NOT REQUIRED